sixstepsaway/Sims-4-CC-Sorter/README.md

 ## Roadmap

+- NEXT: a functioning UI so you can do it all through that, rather than the command line, and get output both in the form of a log and the form of a list.
+-- Immediately after that?
+An option to automatically move incorrect packages to folders.
+So, for example, move all Sims 2 packages to "SCCS_Sims 2", all broken packages to "SCCS_Broken" and so on.
+- After that: Get the name of the file from inside the package for Sims 2 packages that are named delightfully descriptive things like "23e73018f4f10e8c1f10b60a81eb19b90001.package", something which is my absolute nemesis.
 - Next up is identifying the type of file!
 Is it a bird, is it a plane?
 No!
 It's an override of the toaster oven!

 ## License